 MASS SAVE HEAT

-To apply for the loan, the applicant must obtain a Mass Save Home Energy Assessment.
-To sign up for an assessment, please visit the Energy Assessment sign-up page.
+To apply for the loan, the applicant must first sign up for a Mass Save Home Energy Assessment.

 CAMBRIDGE SAVINGS BANK

 Cambridge Savings Bank offers Home Equity lines of credit and secured Home Equity Loans for home improvement projects.
-The loan amounts are between $25,000 and $250,000.
-APR begins at 5% for 60 month terms and increases to 6.25% for 240 month terms.
-Consumer home improvement loans are offered as well, with a $10,000 maximum for 60 or 120 months.
-APR ranges from 9.5% to 11% based on term length.
 Visit the Cambridge Savings Bank website, or stop by your local banking center for more information.

 Website: Cambridge Savings Bank